Consultancy and Support for the Media: Ancient Mediterranean and Levant

 That's what it took to bring humankind to western "civilization" as it is known in the 21st century.

-From Göbekli Tepe to Hal Saflieni to megalithic Stonehenge, we assemble the evidence and make it accessible for today's enthusiasts and educators.
+From Göbekli Tepe to Hal Saflieni to megalithic Stonehenge,

-Now in production:
+Now in the Works

 A unique classroom resource with illustrations and discussion points.
 We are working right now on making this highly innovative learning tool: designed and created with authentic normal human intelligence.